 Map It: 849 W Harbor Dr, San Diego, CA 92101 | Phone: (619) 544-9600 | Museum Website | Hours: 10 am – 5 pm daily | Entrance: $26, adults, $18 under 12 and veterans | 👉 Check Out Tours of the USS Midway and San Diego Bay on Viator

-The Embarcadero, a harborfront walkway, runs along the San Diego harbor near downtown.
-It showcases the naval and maritime history of San Diego and is definitely one of the more famous things to do in San Diego.
+The Embarcadero is a walkway that runs along the San Diego harbor near downtown.
+It showcases the naval and maritime history of San Diego and is definitely one of the top things to do in San Diego.

 While wandering the harborfront, you’ll also find Seaport Village, a colorful assortment of shops and seafood restaurants looking out over the harbor.